News/TechCrunch, Fortune, Bloomberg, AI Funding Tracker, Crunchbase News

 Market expansion.
 The $52.62 billion projected AI agent market by 2030 will create net new demand for business support services.
 Companies that would never have hired a virtual assistant may start with AI agents and then discover they also need human support for complex tasks.

 The $7.84 billion AI agent market is not just a technology story.
-It is a signal that the way businesses access and deploy labor - both human and artificial - is being fundamentally rebuilt.
-Virtual assistant providers that adapt to this reality will find the market expanding beneath them, not shrinking.
+It is a signal that the way businesses access and deploy labor - both human and artificial - is being fundamentally rebuilt. virtual assistant providers providers that adapt to this reality will find the market expanding beneath them, not shrinking.